PrioritySoftware/PrioritySoftware.github.io/_sdk/Advanced-Programming-Tools.md

 layout: sdk_nav
 ---

-The following demonstrates usage of advanced programming tools available in ***Priority***.
+The topics in this section demonstrate the usage of advanced programming tools available in ***Priority***.
 These tools can be helpful in meeting specific programming needs.